-By choosing to participate in OptUp for Renewable Natural Gas, you’re helping to fund the cost of adding RNG to our natural gas supply and thus increasing the demand for investment in RNG, a renewable energy source.
+By choosing to participate in OptUp, you’re helping to fund the cost of adding RNG to our natural gas supply and thus increasing the demand for investment in RNG, a renewable energy source.
 Continued increase in demand and investment for renewable energy will help grow our province’s focus on lower carbon initiatives, supporting the transition to renewable energy in Ontario.

-It’s quick and convenient to enroll in [program name] and join other households to support a clean energy future.
-You can either join by completing a short online form or simply call Enbridge Gas at the number noted below.
+It’s quick and convenient to enroll in OptUp and join other households to support a clean energy future.
+Complete our short online form.

 Once you are enrolled, customers formerly served by Enbridge Gas Distribution will see a two-dollar utility service charge.
 Customers formerly served by Union Gas will see a two-dollar miscellaneous expense.
 There’s no change to your natural gas service – you’ll continue to receive the same safe and reliable natural gas.
 There’s also no contract and so you can choose to cancel at any time without penalty, with 30-day’s notice.